Typical Correlation Length of Sequentially Generated Tensor Network States: CORRELATIONS IN TWO DIMENSIONS

-We show the exponential decay of the average for each considered measure of correlation and subsystems \( A \) and \( B \) as sketched in Fig.~\ref{fig:iso_setup}~(a) as a function of the distance \( r \) between \( A \) and \( B \).
+We show the exponential decay of the average for each considered measure of correlation and subsystems \( A \) and \( B \) as sketched in Fig.~\ref{fig:iso_setup}~(a) as a function of the horizontal distance \( r \) between \( A \) and \( B \).
 In particular, we prove that \( I_2 (A : B) \) and \( N (A : B) \) have a common average correlation length that is independent of the sizes of \( A \) and \( B \).
-Moreover, thanks to the more amenable properties of \( N (A : B) \), we are able to show that average correlations decay exponentially also for subsystems \( A \) and \( B \) that do not have to touch the orthogonality hypersurface [see Fig.~\ref{fig:iso_setup}~(b)].
+Moreover, thanks to the more amenable properties of \( N (A : B) \), we are able to show that average correlations decay exponentially also for subsystems \( A \) and \( B \) that do not need to touch the orthogonality hypersurface [see Fig.~\ref{fig:iso_setup}~(b)].
+As in one dimension, we prove our statements in the limit of \( c \to \infty \).

-\subsection{Transfer Matrices}
+\subsection{Transfer matrices}

 As in one dimension, computing the average of each measure of correlation will involve computing multiple terms of the form where \( P \) has a similar tensor product structure as Eq.~\eqref{eq:mps_p}, adapted to the two-dimensional setting considered here.
 The number of required replicas \( k \) again depends on the considered measure of correlation.